Teacher “ Turn to Page 54.”

 - Secondly, if the project isn’t given time and attention to take hold, it will result in teacher frustration and it will be just another initiative come and gone

-- How is it assessed has an important role to play in the success of this method.
+- How it is assessed has an important role to play in the success of this method.
 Is it a skill-based assessment?
-Does your child get a report card which says where exactly he faltered during problem-solving and how much of creativity he has?
+Does your child get a report card which says where exactly he faltered during problem-solving and how much creativity he has?
 Does his teacher keenly observe him on these parameters and drive discussions accordingly?

 Even if educational institutes adopt the PBL way of teaching, there are challenges in implementing it.
 Most of the schools are still teaching using traditional methodology.
 There are some strong reasons why schools are failing students

 Student journey to learning is all about grades, and that is a roadblock to learning!

 If we look at the overall purpose of education, it is not about the way the children learn, it is not about how many field trips they go to, it is not about the success or failure of PBL projects in the classroom.
 It all boils down only to grades.

 Every year, the papers are out with photos and names of children who topped the X and the XII exam.
 We talk about how kids are scoring 95% in every subject, we talk about how this year girls have fared better than boys.
 It is only and only about the marks.

 It does not end with “mass learning” in a school environment.
 As the child moves from school to college he gets into the more rigorous form of grading with competitive & entrance exams.
 We are all a part of the Perfect Grade bandwagon and convinced that top marks are a ticket to elite graduate schools and lucrative job offers.